Photoevaporation from Inner Protoplanetary Disks Confronted with Observations: Energetics of the Outflows

-The energy constraints on the heated outflows have two limit cases: isentropic (or most equivalently, adiabatic), and isothermal.
-On one limit, if an isentropic parcel of heated gas wants to escape from the surface of a protoplanetary disk at $R = 1~\au$, the specific thermal energy of the gas must be at least $\varepsilon_g > | \phi | = 4.6~\eV / m_p$.
+On the ballistic motion limit, an adiabatic parcel of heated gas receives no more energy injection after heating processes near the wind bases.
+When it tries to escape from the surface of a protoplanetary disk at $R = 1~\au$, the specific thermal energy of the gas must be at least $\varepsilon_g > | \phi | = 4.6~\eV / m_p$.
 Considering fully ionized hydrogen plasma, this is equivalent to $\gtrsim 2.3 ~ \eV$ energy per particle due to equipartition of energy, which is equivalent to $3 k_\B T / 2 \gtrsim 2.3 ~ \eV$, or $T \gtrsim 1.8 \times 10^4~\K$.
-This temperature significantly suppresses the ratio of neutral oxygen down to $\sim 10^{-2}$ even in absence of photoionization (see discussions in \S\ref{sec:chemistry}), leading to the insufficiency of neutral oxygen atoms.
-When coming to the inner sub-au region as indicated by \citet{2023NatAs...7..905F}, high temperatures at least $T \gtrsim 1.8 \times 10^5~\K$ are required.
-At such temperatures, $x_{\chem{O}}$ will be suppressed down to $x_{\chem{O}} \lesssim 3 \times 10^{- 6}$.
+This temperature significantly suppresses the neutral fraction of oxygen down to $\sim 10^{-2}$ even in absence of photoionization (see discussions in \S\ref{sec:chemistry}), leading to the insufficiency of neutral oxygen atoms.
+When coming to the inner sub-$\au$ region as indicated by \citet{2023NatAs...7..905F}, high temperatures at least $T \gtrsim 1.8 \times 10^5~\K$ are required.
+At such temperatures, $x_{\chem{O}}$ will be suppressed down to $x_{\chem{O}} \lesssim 3 \times 10^{- 4}$ (see also Figure~\ref{fig:chem-ionization}).
 Note also that the discussions are about fully ionized plasma with small $\mu$.
 In case of neutral or even molecular gas discussed in R23, the situation will become even worse.

+One may be concerned by the photons in the X-ray band, which seem to have greater photon energies than the potential well depths.
+As we elaborate in Appendix~\ref{sec:ene-heating}, photons are even more incapable of heating the gas to the temperature required by the photoevaporative outflows due to their high penetration.
+One might also be curious about why outflows may still be driven (although with tiny mass-loss rates) from the inner disk in photoevaporative conditions still seem to be launched in some photoevaporation models, given the potential well depths.
+We discuss this issue in Appendix~\ref{sec:ene-problems}, emphasizing that the oversimplified treatments of gas thermodynamics (by mapping the temperature to the ionization parameter) could always lead to wind launching even when the heated gas is not sufficiently energetic to escape.